kmhuynh/hugoblox-academic-cv/content/publication/huynh-2024-optimal/index.md

   caption: 'Optimal shrinkage denoising dramatically improves high-resolution diffusion MRI quality'
   focal_point: "Smart"
   preview_only: false
+  # High quality settings for this publication
+  quality: 100
+  width: 1778
+  height: 1772

 # Associated Projects (optional).
 #   Associate this publication with one or more of your projects.